About Major League Rugby

 MLR has continued to prove that fans are falling in love with rugby because of the duality it offers.
 For some it’s the intensity, physicality, and speed of the game that get them hooked.
 For others it’s the communal celebration after every match where players and fans from both teams come together to mingle over food or drinks.
 And for others it’s the ability to be coached by a professional rugby player in the afternoon, and then later that same day cheer on their mentor taking the pitch themselves.

-Major League Rugby has come a long way in three years, and it’s only the beginning.
+Major League Rugby has come a long way in five years, and it’s only the beginning.

 Old Glory DC Names Marcelo Blanco as the First General Manager of Business Operations in Franchise History

 WASHINGTON, DC (August 8, 2022) - Old Glory DC announces...

 Dallas Jackals Announce Steve Violetta as Team President

 Dallas Jackals Name Veteran Sports Industry Leader Steve Violetta as...

 Utah Warriors Appoint Greg Cooper as Head Coach

 HERRIMAN, UT (July 20, 2022) – The Utah Warriors have...